ErpNetDocs/tech/modules/logistics/wms/how-to/setup-warehouse-manager-view.md

 ## Web Panel 1: Warehouse Order Details

-Displays the selected Warehouse Order form, including:

-- **Lines** – Show:
+This panel displays the Single Record Form of the Warehouse Order selected in the navigator on the left.

+It provides a complete operational view of the order — allowing warehouse managers to track what has been ordered, how much has been fulfilled, and how execution is progressing.
+The **Lines** section includes all key information about the ordered items, such as product, quantity, unit of measure, and other essential system fields.

+In addition to the standard data, the following calculated attributes are shown to highlight execution progress:

 - Fulfilled Quantity
 - Remaining Quantity
 - Fulfillment Status

-- **Transactions** – Show:
+You can see how **Fulfilled Quantity** and **Remaining Quantity** are created here: [Fulfilled and remaining quantity attributes](#)
+You can see how **Fulfillment Status** is created here: [Fulfillment status attribute](#)

+The **Transactions** section shows:

 - User who executed the operation
 - Timestamp of execution
-  - Line-level details (product, quantity, location, batch/serial numbers, etc.)
+- Line-level details (product, quantity, location, lot, serial numbers, etc.)

 ### Setup